urban-1/lazylog/CONTRIBUTING.md

     Up until here you can still make changes and run tests again.
 -   `make all` to run tests, generate coverage and docs
 -   `git commit` and `tag` as required: `rX.Y.Z` for patches. `vX.Y` for major/minor releases
+-   `make test_dist` will push to test.pypi.org - check it out
 -   `make dist` will push to pypi
 -   `git push` and `git push --tags` to trigger readthedocs and update the repo